West Haven, Connecticut

 What is the Water Quality in West Haven, Connecticut?

-Compared to other US cities over 50,000, West Haven water quality ranks in the middle range for contamination excluding Lead.
+Compared to other US cities, West Haven water quality ranks in the middle range for contamination excluding Lead.

 Most of their 24 contaminants have cancer-causing attributes.